graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 Offloading variables into remote memory can reduce maximum memory liveness, but it can also increase the computation time of the weight update as more time is spent communicating with the host.
-Note that this option has no effect for inference only pipelines.

 Dataset benchmarking
 ~~~~~~~~~~~~~~~~~~~~